Kyra Marcano Executive Director

 Forrest is a passionate rock climber, mountaineer, outdoor enthusiast and community advocate born and raised on the Southside of Chicago.
 Their mission is to celebrate diversity in outdoor and urban spaces.
 They love collaborating with communities to encourage, promote and amplify stories and narratives from People of the Global Majority (PGM), women, non-binary and Transgender folxs, the LGBTQ2IA+ community and individuals with disabilities; to inspire our fellow sisters, brothers and siblings to venture into and engage with wild spaces.
 They have worked alongside the American Alpine Club, Chicago Mountaineering Club, Sierra Club, Access Fund, Outdoor Research and NOLS to help find ways to make adventure sports and outdoor communities more equitable, inclusive and welcoming to all.
 Forrest is the Co-founder of Sending in Color and a Coalition Member at Diversify Outdoors.
 You can usually find them exploring abandoned buildings, talking with friendly strangers, or reading a million books about a billion things.

-Tucker Pennington Program Manager
+Tucker Pennington Communications Manager

 (he/him)